Debate on traditional and simplified Chinese characters: Nationalist usage of traditional characters

-The use of two different writing systems has made it easier for the Chinese Communist Party to selectively censor the domestic reprinting of Chinese-language books first published outside the PRC, as, by requiring Chinese publishers to print a new edition in simplified characters provides an opportunity to prevent a book from being printed at all in the mainland.
-For example, the book Whispers and Moans (see the film version) was very popular in Hong Kong, but a simplified character edition was blocked by Beijing's Central Bureau of Censorship, and the original edition could not be sold legally on the mainland because it was in traditional characters.
-The book, which is about the sex trade in Hong Kong, was said to conflict with the mainland's Marriage Law.

 Developments in the 21st century

 In recent years, the official Campaign of Simplification of Chinese Language has caused many controversial discussions in the general public to higher level of the government in mainland China, Taiwan, Hong Kong, and among some international organizations.

 2007

 In November 2007, scholars and representatives from Japan, Korea, mainland China, and Taiwan came to Beijing and joined the Eighth Annual International Conference of Chinese Language Study.
 The conference was conducted and hosted by the National Office of International Promotion of Chinese Language and Board of Language Usage & Applications of the Ministry of Education of China.
 Immediately after, Korean media reported that the scholars and representatives reached a few conclusions after long discussion in the conference.
 One of those conclusions was that scholars would be using Traditional Chinese characters to standardize 5000 common Chinese characters across the countries and would continue to allow the use of Simplified Chinese characters if there happened to have one across those different areas.
 However, Chinese officials claimed that they did not reach such an agreement but would like to see the harmonious coexistence of Traditional and Simplified Chinese.
 Still, to many, that was the approval from Chinese Government because they were no longer absolutely opposed to the use of Traditional Chinese.